Resiliency: The Skill That Educators Are Begging Us To Teach Our Children

 How Parents Can Actively Build Resilience

-• Praise effort, not outcome.
-Use language like “I noticed how hard you worked on that” instead of “You’re so smart!”
+Praise direct effort and skill.
+Use language like “Wow.
+I see how hard you are working on that.
+I love how straight the lines are.” instead of “You’re so smart!”

-• Model emotional regulation.
+Model emotional regulation.
 Children learn most from what you do, not what you say.

-• Teach coping tools.
+Teach coping tools.
 Deep breathing, labeling emotions, and taking breaks are strategies even preschoolers can learn.

 Where Little Prodigy Prep Comes In

-At Little Prodigy Prep, we’re on a mission to develop lifelong learners with strong minds and big hearts.
-Our Prodigy Packs are specifically designed to foster self-efficacy, a child’s belief that they can tackle challenges and take control of their own learning.
+At Little Prodigy Prep, I’m on a mission to develop lifelong learners with strong minds and big hearts.
+Prodigy Packs are specifically designed to foster self-efficacy, a child’s belief that they can tackle challenges and take control of their own learning.
 We don’t just hand kids worksheets and hope for the best.
 We help them build confidence through doing, even when it’s hard.

 The Cascading Effects of Resilience